Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles

 Then for any $k\in \mathbb{N}$ and $t\geq 0$

 \end{lemma}

-\begin{proof} See the corresponding proof in \cite{E2003}, which is written for strictly dyadic branching, and note that the proof can easily be extended to the case of general $\lambda$-GWP with $\lambda(0)=0$, since the population does not decrease for such processes, that is, if for any $k\in \mathbb{N}_+$, $|Z(t)|\leq k$, then $|Z(s)|\leq k$ for all $s\in[0,t]$. \end{proof}
+\begin{proof} See the corresponding proof in \cite{E2003}, which is written for strictly dyadic branching, and note that the proof can easily be extended to the case of general $\lambda$-GWP with $\lambda(0)=0$, since the population does not decrease for such processes, that is, for any $t\geq 0$, $|Z(s)|\leq |Z(t)|$ for all $s\in[0,t]$. \end{proof}

-\begin{lemma}[Decomposition of the supercritical GWP] Let $N=(N(n))_{n\in \mathbb{N}}$ be a supercritical GWP with offspring distribution $\lambda$, where $\lambda(0)>0$.
-Let $f$ be the corresponding p.g.f..
+\begin{lemma}[Decomposition of the supercritical GWP] Let $N=(N(n))_{n\in \mathbb{N}}$ be a supercritical GWP with offspring distribution $\lambda$, where $\lambda(0)>0$, and let $f$ be the corresponding p.g.f.
 Let $q$ be the probability of extinction for $N$, and define $\bar{q}=1-q$.
-Let $N^*(n)$ be the number of particles in generation $n$ that have an infinite line of descent. \begin{enumerate} \item The law of $N$ given extinction is the same as that of a GWP with p.g.f.
+Let $N^*=(N^*(n))_{n\in \mathbb{N}}$ be the process, where $N^*(n)$ is the number of particles in generation $n$ that have an infinite line of descent. \begin{enumerate} \item The law of $N$ given extinction is the same as that of a GWP with p.g.f.